Analyticsphere/ehr-pipeline-documentation/README.md

 - A [comprehensive user](https://github.com/Analyticsphere/ehr-pipeline-documentation/wiki/OMOP-Pipeline-User-Guide) guide can be found on the wiki page.
 - A [file processor quick start guide](https://github.com/Analyticsphere/ccc-omop-file-processor?tab=readme-ov-file#omop-file-processor---quick-start-guide) is available describing the basic setup and usage of the file processor endpoints.
 - The [file processor api documentation](https://github.com/Analyticsphere/ccc-omop-file-processor?tab=readme-ov-file#omop-data-processing-api-documentation) details each endpoint in the file processor API.

+## Project Management
+All major tasks will be be tracked as [GH Issues](https://github.com/Analyticsphere/ehr-pilot/issues) and will be managed in the associated [GH Project](https://github.com/orgs/Analyticsphere/projects/11/views/1) punchlist/kanban board.